Amplituhedra for generic quantum processes via the TQNN representation of UQC: Spin-networks and the TQNN implementation of UQC

-In the more general setting where the equality of TV and RT models is considered at the functorial level, i.e. in~\eqref{eqn:TV_RT_functor}, one obtains a similar correspondence where the TV model behaves like the transition probability, while the RT model behaves like the transition amplitude.
+In the more general setting where the equality of TV and RT models is considered at the functorial level, i.e.~in~\eqref{eqn:TV_RT_functor}, one obtains a similar correspondence where the TV model behaves like the transition probability, while the RT model behaves like the transition amplitude.
 This fact is at the core of the reason why the TV model is less powerful than the RT model when evaluating closed manifolds.
-For instance the TV model does not distinguish a manifold $M$ and $\bar M$ obtained by reversing the orientation.
+For instance the TV model does not distinguish a manifold $\sfM$ and $\bar{\sfM}$ obtained by reversing the orientation.
 However, in terms of quantum computing, all that matters is that we can obtain the transition probabilities.
 Therefore, any concrete implementation of a TQNN that allows to obtain the transition amplitudes directly, gives a valid approach to quantum computing as it allows us to derive the probabilities for the corresponding quantum circuit which is implemented through the mapping cylinder construction described above.
 We will make use of these facts in subsequent sections.

 Lastly, we mention that the correspondence between string-nets and the TV model discovered in \cite{kirillov} suggests an approach to implementing the TV model via string-nets \cite{levin_wen}, which is implementable concretely through condensed matter theory.
+Therefore, such an implementation would provide a possible concrete universal quantum computer.
+In fact, by the universality result of \cite{freedman:02a} one can associate to any target quantum computation a modular functor, and then the transition amplitudes of such functor can be directly computed by performing TQNN transitions on spin-networks as in the description given in this section.
+Since spin-networks can be supported on string-nets, an implementation of string-nets transitions would provide a concrete computation of the transition amplitudes of the initial quantum process.
+In other words, this would be a concrete topological quantum computer with universal capabilities.